ena-infrastructure/specifications/ena-oauth2-chaining.md

     - The `audience` claim is specific to \[[RFC8693](#rfc8693)\], and no assumption about OAuth 2.0 Token Exchange-support must be made.

-- If scope information needs to be provided, for example, if the originating subject token contains scopes or if scopes are provided in the token exchange request, the `scope` claim MUST be included and contain the scopes that the calling entity is authorized for.
+- If scope information needs to be provided, for example, if the originating subject token contains scopes or if scopes are included in the token exchange request, the `scope` claim SHOULD be included and contain the scopes that the calling entity is authorized for.

-    - The authorization server SHOULD omit scopes that are specific to the originating domain and have no meaning in the cross-domain use case.

-    - Whether the scope values are specific to the originating or the target domain is deployment specific.
+    - If the originating and target domains use different scope models, whether the scope values included are specific to the originating or target domain is deployment specific.
 See [Section 3.5.1](#scope-mapping-across-domains).

 - Additional claims MAY be included based on local policies or bilateral agreements between the originating and target domains.